TU-Amateur-Radio-Club/website/content/about.md

 ## Values

-KC5TU <a href="https://www.amateurradioinclusivitypledge.org">proudly makes the Amateur Radio Inclusivity Pledge</a> - striving to create an inclusive environment for all hams.
+KC5TU [proudly makes the Amateur Radio Inclusivity Pledge](https://www.amateurradioinclusivitypledge.org) - striving to create an inclusive environment for all hams.

 ## History